-Diverse workforces are more creative, and more innovative.
-Having a wide range of skills and experience means that businesses are more likely to design products and services for a broader customer base.
+A diverse workforce that reflect the diverse range of customers and the community in which they are based are more creative, and more innovative.
+Having a wide range of skills and experience that reflects all of society, including those with disabilities, from varying ethnic backgrounds or offers a balanced gender representation means that businesses are more likely to design products and services for a broader customer base.
 And that’s good for your bottom line.

 There’s also a strong link between gender-balanced boards and corporate performance.
 Businesses that have a mix of men and women responsible for corporate governance do better on measures like return on investment and total shareholder return.

 Equality and fairness should be at the heart of a modern Scotland.
 In an increasingly complex business environment, diversity helps us adapt and survive in different circumstances and changing environments.

 In a small country like Scotland, it also means we’re making the best use of the talents and experience of all our people.
 And that’s good for business.